tim-devereux/TLS_Workshop/README.md

 ### Step 2: Open the Cloned Repository

    Once the cloning process is complete, you will be prompted to open the cloned repository.
 Click "Open" to open the project in VSCode.

-## Download and Install CloudCompare

-   If not already installed on your machine, download the CloudCompare installer for your operating system from [here](https://www.danielgm.net/cc/) and install using defaults.

 ## Conclusion